On Air Now

 You won't believe how expressive the Theremin sounds in this performance.

-Vocalise is the last of the fourteen songs composed and published in 1915 by the great Russian composer, Sergei Rachmaninov.
-Dedicated to Antonina Nezhdanova, it is written for soprano voice and piano, what is unusual about this piece is that there are no words.
-Instead, the singer may sing the melody to a vowel of their choosing.
+Vocalise is the last of the 14 songs composed and published in 1915 by the great Russian composer Rachmaninov.
+Dedicated to Antonina Nezhdanova, it is written for soprano and piano.

 There have been countless instrumental arrangements of this heavenly piece, but if you are going to imitate a beautifully lyrical melody for voice, few instruments come close to the sound of the Theremin.